awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Default value on Linux: `24`
 Default value on Windows: `24`
 Determines the number of rotated log files to keep\.
 Older log files are deleted once this limit is reached\.

-`NON_ECS_IMAGE_MINIMUM_CLEANUP_AGE`
-Example values: `30m`
-Default value on Linux: `1h`
-Default Value on Windows: `1h`
-The minimum time interval between when a non ECS image is pulled and when it can be considered for automated cleanup\.

 ## Storing Container Instance Configuration in Amazon S3<a name="ecs-config-s3"></a>